doctrine/orm/UPGRADE.md

 # Upgrade to 2.5

+## Minor BC BREAK: remove $className parameter on AbstractEntityInheritancePersister#getSelectJoinColumnSQL

+As `$className` parameter is not used on its method body, it was safely removed.

 ## Minor BC BREAK: query cache key time is now a float

 As of 2.5.5, the `QueryCacheEntry#time` property will contain a float value